-Agnes Victoria Hedengård, who has been working as a model for the past five years, first posted a video in Swedish on her Facebook page
+Agnes Victoria Hedengård, who has been working as a model for the past five years, first posted a video in Swedish on her Facebook page over the weekend.

 After it went viral in her home country, she reversioned the clip in English on Youtube on Monday which scored more than 419,000 hits in just 48 hours.

 “I don't get any more jobs since the industry thinks I am to big.
 They think this is too big,” she says in the English video, pointing at her body.

 A screen shot from the English-language YouTube video

 Dressed in just black briefs and a pink neon and white bra, she adds in English: “I have been in contact with big agencies and clients that really want to work with me, but as soon as they get hold of my measurements it's a whole other story.
 They are like 'no, she's too big!
 She needs to get in better shape!'.”

 According to Hedengård she has so far only had positive reactions to her videos, and told The Local on Wednesday that she had been contacted by plenty of younger and older models who had shared similar experiences.

 “I'm so pleased.
 I've gotten so many good responses that I can't really believe it.
 That so many people agree with me is crazy,” she said.

 “First it was only Sweden, now the videos have gone viral!”